Reusable nappies and wipes

 Financial benefits - although there will be an initial estimated outlay of £150-£400 for real nappies, they will save you thousands in the long run, even with the washing costs.
 With up to 5,000 nappy changes up until potty training, that's a lot of money spent on disposables.
 We are seeing an enormous increase of childcare settings changing to cloth nappies and wipes, as the reduction in expenditure is especially noted in these settings and in multiple-child families.
 There are many differing opinions on the amount of saving to be made, as this can differ enormously depending on brands and the way you purchase.

-Environmental benefits – non-biodegradable disposable nappies take an estimated 500 years to degrade in a landfill site - though they never disappear, but break down into micro plastic).
+Environmental benefits – non-biodegradable disposable nappies take an estimated 500 years to degrade in a landfill site (though they never disappear, but break down into micro plastics).
 The production and transport of them also has a large carbon footprint.
 Even with the impact of using your washing machine more, reusable nappies can be 40% better for the environment (Environment Agency report 2008).
 Many areas in Bucks now have a restriction on how much general rubbish you can place out for collection, and reducing the number of disposable nappies you use will help reduce your waste.
-It may not considered an environmental benefit, but taking the piles of dirty nappies out of your fortnightly collected bin (which heats up in summer) is also much kinder on your nose!
+It may not be considered an environmental benefit, but taking the piles of dirty nappies out of your fortnightly collected bin (which heats up in summer) is also much kinder on your nose!

 Benefits for baby - disposable nappies are made from plastics, paper pulp, absorbent chemicals and glues which are often considered the cause of nappy rashes.
 Some very rudimentary research has indicated that the sale of nappy cream has increased at the same rate as the sales for disposable nappies.
 Many families choosing cloth claim to only need such creams during teething or periods of illness.